-Increase your comfort and decrease your energy bills with spray foam insulation in Chicopee, Holyoke, Windsor, West Springfield, and nearby cities and towns such as Winsted, Simsbury, East Longmeadow, Windsor Locks, Feeding Hills, Florence, Hartford, Southington, Springfield, and more.
+Increase your comfort and decrease your energy bills with spray foam insulation in Longmeadow, Simsbury, South Windsor, and nearby cities and towns such as Granby, Suffield, Windsor, Wilbraham, Tolland, Chicopee, Springfield, Hartford, Southington, Springfield, and more.
 We are your trusted spray insulation contractor in Massachusetts and Connecticut.

-R value.
-Poly spray foam has a higher R-value per inch that any other commonly used insulation —R-6.2 or higher, depending on the formulation.
+R-value: Poly spray foam has a higher R-value per inch than any other commonly used insulation —R-6.2 or higher, depending on the formulation.

 Air barrier: Spray foam air-seals and insulates in one step.
 Its ability to expand and fill gaps and cracks make it an ideal air-sealing material, and it stays in place because of its super-adhesive qualities.
 Spray foam is often spot-applied as an air-sealing treatment prior to filling an attic with blow-in insulation.
 But when applied in more generous amounts, it can eliminate the need for other types of insulation.

 Waterproof: Moisture will soak its way through fiberglass and cellulose insulation, but polyurethane spray foam stops it cold.
 Its closed-cell structure means that water can't migrate from one tiny cell or bubble to a neighboring one.